RegionalPlanAssoc/NYSHealthData/README.md

-# NYSHealthData
+# NYS Health Data
-State of the Region's Health - Supplemental NYS Data
+This dataset is the New York State supplement to RPA's 2023 [State of the Region's Health Report](https://rpa.org/work/reports/state-of-the-regions-health-2023-update)https://rpa.org/work/reports/state-of-the-regions-health-2023-update).